yash85763/Agentic_AI/executive_doc.md

 - compatibility rules
 - later, saved user/org workflows

+If a template confidently matches, that template becomes the planning scaffold.

-If no template confidently matches, the system should either:
+If no template confidently matches, the system must **not** jump to arbitrary workflow invention.
+Instead it should enter **DAG synthesis mode**.
-- ask for clarification
-- or later use a fallback typed plan compiler

 Output:
 - selected `WorkflowTemplate`
+- or a signal to synthesize a typed DAG

+#### Step 8: Typed DAG synthesis fallback
+If no existing workflow is a good fit, the planner should synthesize a DAG using only a finite set of validated operator types.

+Examples of allowed operators include:
+- resolve columns
+- resolve hierarchy
+- retrieve chunks
+- materialize subtable
+- create pivot
+- apply formula
+- compare views
+- rank within group
+- drill-down / roll-up
+- select output
+- validate output

+Important rule:
+The LLM is not allowed to invent arbitrary node types or arbitrary code.
+It may only compose workflows from the approved operator library.

+Output:
+- candidate synthesized DAG

-#### Step 8: Slot resolution
+#### Step 9: Slot resolution and DAG normalization
-The selected workflow template contains typed slots such as:
+Whether the workflow came from:
+- an existing template,
+- or synthesized planning,

+the next step is to bind the typed slots and normalize the workflow into a canonical DAG form.

+Typical slots include:
 - metric
 - parent hierarchy
 - child hierarchy